-|Administrative Policy 81: Computer Technology Procurement and Replacement||Issued: 02/20/2013
+Computer Technology Procurement and Replacement

 UW-Parkside is committed to providing a base level of technology for faculty and staff in support of instruction and operations, creating a financially solvent funding approach, and ensuring the security of private data.
-This policy addresses the acquisition, replacement, and reallocation of faculty and staff computer equipment such as laptops, docking stations, workstations, peripherals and related equipment.
+This policy addresses the acquisition, replacement, and reallocation of faculty and staff computer equipment such aas laptops, desktops, docking stations, peripherals and related equipment.
 This policy does not address equipment used in classrooms, laboratories, student clubs, specialized systems, servers, research technologies, or any other technologies beyond individual workstations and peripherals.

 81.02 Equipment Procurement

 UW-Parkside will maintain a Computer Replacement Fund to support a base level of technology for eligible new and continuing University faculty and staff positions.
 The base level of technology will include one desktop computer with basic peripherals such as keyboard, mouse, and monitor as needed, or one basic laptop with no peripherals for each faculty and staff position.
-Requesters are encouraged to contact CTS to determine availability of spare working mice, keyboards, monitors, and other basic peripherals before purchasing them.
+Requesters are encouraged to contact CTS to determine the availability of spare working mice, keyboards, monitors, and other basic peripherals before purchasing them.
 Departments will be responsible for securing alternative sources of funding for configurations that exceed the base ones, for additional peripherals, or for additional workstations.
 Eligible positions include faculty and staff funded by GPR funds.